enkidevs/curriculum/java/fundamentals/tips-ii/short-circuit-evaluation.md

 }
 ```

 ---

 ## Revision

-Which of the following does short-circulation not prevent?
+Which of the following does short-circuiting not prevent?

 ???